 This movement to legislate distracted walking has a purpose: Pedestrian fatalities are on the rise.
 According to the National Safety Council, there were 5,987 pedestrian fatalities in 2016 — the highest number since 1990 and a 9% increase over 2015.

 The problem isn't new, nor is it restricted to fatalities.
-A 2008 ABC News report discussed doctors' concerns about the rising number of injuries from distracted texting.
+An ABC News report discussed doctors' concerns about the rising number of injuries from distracted texting.
 "The more people try to multitask and do so many things at once, the more likely we are to see people with injuries from trying to do too much at once," Dr. Mark Melrose told ABC.